Linuxfabrik/monitoring-plugins/ipmi-sensor/README.md

 # States and Perfdata

-* CRIT, if sensor value is non-recoverable (very worse)
+* CRIT, if sensor value is non-recoverable (very worse).
-* CRIT, if sensor value is above/below IPMI critical threshold
+* CRIT, if sensor value is above/below critical threshold given by IPMI.
-* WARN, if sensor value is above/below IPMI non-critical threshold
+* WARN, if sensor value is above/below IPMI non-critical threshold.
 * UNKNOWN on `ipmitool` not found or errors running `ipmitool`.